kartonfarkas/api_docs/source/suite/emails/emails_creating.rst

        * 1: true
    * - cc_list
      - int
-     - Contact list ID, if the email is sent, this contactlist also receives it.
+     - Contact list ID, if the email is sent, this contact list also receives it.
        Only works if the BCC List feature is enabled for the customer.
      -